Random Things I’ll Miss About Home in Canada

 The Edmonton International Fringe Festival

 Without a doubt, my absolute favourite time of the year is the ten days when the Edmonton International Fringe Festival happens.
-It’s got everything I love; theatre (you can see shows from about 11 am to midnight), street food, buskers, a friendly atmosphere, market stalls and shops to browse, and it’s in one of the liveliest areas of the city.
+It’s got everything I love; theatre (you can see shows from about 11 am to 12 am), street food, buskers, a friendly atmosphere, market stalls and shops to browse, and it’s in one of the liveliest areas of the city.
 I drove by Old Strathcona, the neighbourhood where the primary site of the Fringe is held, and I started to tear up thinking about how I won’t be going to the Fringe this year.
 And it’s not like I’ve gone every year of my life, but the last few years I have, and it’s been amazing.
 If you’re in Edmonton while the Fringe is on go, see a show, get some green onion cakes, see another show.
 If you’re looking for a pick Toy Guns Dance Theatre is fantastic (I’ve seen two of their shows from previous Fringes), and this is coming from someone who isn’t “a dance person.”

-One a positive note I’ll be in Dublin for the Dublin Fringe Festival, and next year I’m planning to visit the Edinburgh Fringe Festival, which has been on my must-do list forever.
+On a positive note I’ll be in Dublin for the Dublin Fringe Festival, and next year I’m planning to visit the Edinburgh Fringe Festival, which has been on my must-do list forever.

 Green Onion Cakes

 I don’t know what the deal is with green onion cakes, but they’re a thing in Edmonton.
-An unofficial food you can find at summer festivals, food trucks, different restaurants.
+An unofficial food you can find at festivals, food trucks, different restaurants.
 They’re a flat savoury pancake made with green onions.
 They’re fried in oil so they are a bit crispy, and they are usually cut up into wedges and served with dip (often soy sauce or sambal olek).
-Some say green onion cakes are like scallion pancakes, and I don’t know what the difference is (if any) between the two, but in Edmonton, you better call them green onion cakes.
+Some say green onion cakes are like scallion pancakes.
+I don’t know what the difference is (if any) between the two, but in Edmonton, you better call them green onion cakes.
 It seems strange to me there are festivals in the world where you can’t get these delicious savoury treats.

 Good news is I found a recipe for green onion cakes so I can try making them if I get a craving while I’m in Ireland.